 VAIO, Toshiba and Fujitsu are getting ready to join forces like the Mighty Morphin Power Rangers, to make the PC equivalent of a Megazord.

 According to Bloomberg News, VAIO is close to closing a deal that would see it combine with the PC arms of Toshiba and Fujitsu.
-The resulting company would be a real challenger to Lenovo NEC, Japan's biggest PC maker.

 This looks like more than just hearsay.
 Hidemi Moue, CEO of Japan Industrial Partners – which owns VAIO – says the deal should be announced by the end of March.

 It would see VAIO owning the biggest stake in the new company, but would also save all three firms money on research and development and scale production.